cn0xroot/RFSec-ToolKit/README.md

 ### SDR-HardWare
 [RTL2832U](https://github.com/osmocom/rtl-sdr):RTL-SDR is a very cheap software defined radio that uses a DVB-T TV tuner dongle based on the RTL2832U chipset.

-[HackRF](https://github.com/mossmann/hackrf):low cost software radio platform [greatscottgadgets.com/](http://greatscottgadgets.com/)
+[HackRF](https://github.com/mossmann/hackrf):low cost software radio platform [greatscottgadgets.com](http://greatscottgadgets.com/)

 [BladeRF](https://github.com/Nuand/bladeRF):bladeRF is a Software Defined Radio (SDR) platform designed to enable a community of hobbyists, and professionals to explore and experiment with the multidisciplinary facets of RF communication.
 [Nuand.com](http://nuand.com/)

 [USRP](https://github.com/EttusResearch/uhd): The USRP software defined radio products are designed for RF applications from DC to 6 GHz, including multiple antenna (MIMO) systems. [ettus.com](https://www.ettus.com/)

-LimeSDR:LimeSDR is a low cost, open source, apps-enabled software defined radio (SDR) platform that can be used to support just about any type of wireless communication standard.[Lime Microsystems](http://www.limemicro.com/)
+[LimeSDR](https://github.com/myriadrf):LimeSDR is a low cost, open source, apps-enabled software defined radio (SDR) platform that can be used to support just about any type of wireless communication standard.[Lime Microsystems](http://www.limemicro.com/)

 ### SDR-SoftWare
 [GQRX](https://github.com/csete/gqrx):Software defined radio receiver powered by GNU Radio and Qt

 [SDRSharp](http://airspy.com/download/):Airspy is a popular, affordable SDR (software defined radio) based communication receiver with the highest performance and the smallest form factor.
 It is a serious alternative to both cost sensitive and higher end scanners while featuring the best radio browsing experience of the market thanks to the tight integration with the de facto standard SDR# software.[@airspy_com](https://twitter.com/airspy_com)

+[SDR_Console](http://sdr-radio.com/v3_help):SDR-Radio.com is a Windows console for Software Defined Radio (SDR) receivers and transceivers.
+Designed for the commercial, government, amateur radio and short-wave listener communities, the software provides a powerful interface for all SDR users.
+[Suport Hardware List](http://sdr-radio.com/Radios)

 [HDSDR](http://www.hdsdr.de/):HDSDR is a freeware Software Defined Radio (SDR) program for Microsoft Windows 2000/XP/Vista/7/8/8.1/10.